Barbara Arrowsmith Young

 Barbara Arrowsmith Young (born November 28, 1951) is a Canadian author, entrepreneur and lecturer.
 She is the founder of the Arrowsmith School in Toronto and the controversial Arrowsmith Program which forms the basis of the school's teaching method.
 In 2012 she published The Woman Who Changed Her Brain which combines an autobiographical account of her own severe learning disabilities and the method she developed to overcome them with case studies of learning disabled children who she claims overcame similar problems by using her method.

 Early life

 Arrowsmith Young was born in Toronto on November 28, 1951, to Jack and Barbara Young.
 Her father was an electrical engineer who worked for Canadian General Electric.
 Her mother was a teacher.
 As a child she had exceptional visual and auditory memory, but it was coupled with several severe deficits in other areas, including dyslexia, dyscalculia, and problems with spatial reasoning, logic, and kinesthetic perception.
 With the help of her mother she eventually achieved basic literacy and numeracy.
+In 1957 she was told that she suffered from a mental block that would prevent her from learning like other children.
+She was told she was destined to live a life dominated by severe mental constraints.
+She was later to describe this as having her potential development limited by a dogmatic view of "the unchangeable brain".
 However, she struggled throughout elementary and high school.